-The Company has established a Risk appetite statement, which outlines the overall risks that the Company undertakes in pursuit of the Company's strategic plan.
-The Risk Appetite Statement is reviewed annually.
+The Company has established a Risk appetite statement, which outlines the overall risks, including environmental risks that the Company undertakes in pursuit of the Company's strategic plan.
+The Risk Appetite Statement is reviewed annually and approved by the Board.